Technologies and Security Challenges in Metaverse: Metaverse

-The term "scalability" refers to the Metaverse's ability to maintain efficiency regardless of the number of users, data, and interactions \cite{chewslack2012scalable}.
-Scaleability helps metaverse platforms adapt to the number of users without having to change any physical configuration.
+\myparait{Scalability:} The term "scalability" refers to the Metaverse's ability to maintain efficiency regardless of the number of users, data, and interactions \cite{chewslack2012scalable}.
+Scalability allows the system to expand to meet demand and contract when demand falls, ensuring profitability and a good user experience.